 In many cases, users open their browser in the morning and “unwittingly” wind up on the intranet, which is based on SharePoint and could look like this:

-By using hyperlinks (for example, via the main navigation in the upper area of the page), intranet users reach the website of the specialized departments concerned.
+By using hyperlinks (for example, via the main navigation in the upper area of the page), intranet users reach the website of the specialised departments concerned.

-The web-based lists and libraries that are typical for SharePoint can be found in the left navigation area of the specialized departments:
+The web-based lists and libraries that are typical for SharePoint can be found in the left navigation area of the specialised departments:

-Users can utilize these lists and libraries to create, store, and manage documents.
+Users can utilise these lists and libraries to create, store, and manage documents.
 Important and essential document management functions, such as collaborative document processing, document history, and document versioning, are already available here.

 Document versioning with SharePoint